gisgeolab/aqpictures/README.md

 ## How to use this repository

 1. Start from the `code/` folder to explore the implemented workflows and notebooks.
-2. Use the `data/` folder to access the sample datasets required to run the examples.
+2. Use the `data/` folder to access the sample datasets considered in the project.
 3. Follow notebook-level documentation for details on data preparation, method assumptions, and outputs.

 ---